miragecraft/x-include/README.md

 Cross-site HTML include via `<script>` tags in the manner of JSONP.

-PHP include without the PHP.

-No dependencies, no build-step, and no server required.

 *Basic features:*

 - Bypass CORS, usable with `file://` protocol